nuitrcs/byod/timeline.md

 * Write a clean version of the script to produce final graph.  *3 hours initially + 3 hours to incorporate feedback*
 * Document scripts.  *4 hours*

+## 4. Double your times

-Now, for scheduling, double all of the time estimates you wrote down initially.
-Really.
+Really, double all of the time estimates you wrote down initially.

+## 5. Map your timeline to the 8-week schedule

 With these doubled times, map your specific tasks (across the full set of items you are aiming to create) to each week, taking into consideration how much time you have available each week.

-Were your goals for the summer reasonable?
+#### Were your goals for the summer reasonable?
 If not, what part of the project can you complete by the end of August?
 Focus on just that part and try to ignore the rest for now - you can't do everything at once.